 - In the Administration Portal select Administration→ Apps.

 - Click on the plus button (left arrow in illus.) and then select Android (right arrow in illus.).

-- Select Self-Hosted, if you want to add your own (self-developed) apps.
+- Select Self-Hosted Apps, if you want to add your own (self-developed) apps.

-A description for adding apps from the Play Store (Managed Google Play) can be found here.
+A description for adding apps from the Google Play Store can be found here.

 - Then select your self-developed app (.apk file) by clicking on Select File.

 - Name: Enter the app name.